intuition-dev/intuDocs/meta-$lides.managers/metabake-manager-slides.md

 ## E-commerce
 <!-- A custom CMS allows to develop E-commerce  -->
-- Easy to manage and secure E-commerce solutions based on custom CMS
+- We build unique and fast E-commerce sites based on custom CMS
+- Easy to manage and secure
+- Leveraging our static generator with CDN deployment for a blazing user experience

 ---